dcernach/hl2mt-next/README.rst

 hl2mt allows you to customize how the Hero Lab data gets converted into token properties.
 Below are the properties hl2mt works with:

 - Property Name: The campaign property name(Basic, Pathfinder, etc)
 - Character Name: What property the character name in Hero Lab should be assigned to
 - Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma: The numerical stat
 - Race, Alignment, Player: Basic character information
 - HP Current: The current hit points of the creature(after damage is applied)
 - HP Max: The max hit points of the creature
 - Initiative, Speed, Reach: More basic stats
 - AC Normal, AC flatfooted, AC touch: Basic defenses
 - CMD, CMD Flatfooted: Maneuver defenses
 - CMB: The creature's basic CMB
 - Melee Attack, Ranged Attack, BAB: Basic attack values

 Each field can take multiple inputs.
-For example if you wanted a creatures Max HP to show up under HP and HP_MAX token properties, you'd use
+For example if you wanted a creature's Max HP to show up under HP and HP_MAX token properties, you'd use

     HP Max: HP,HP_MAX